onflow/flow/docs/content/kitty-items/upgrade.md

 To verify that everything works as expected, you can mint one of the new NFTs on the testnet.

 Open the Kitty Items web application: [`http://localhost:3001/`](http://localhost:3001/).
-This time, the **web application is wired up to interact with testnet smart contracts** you just upgraded.
+This time, the **web application is wired up to interact with testnet smart contracts** you upgraded.

 Click on the top banner to "Mint some Kitty Items".
 You will be prompted to enter a password.
 Enter `KittyItems` and hit "Log In".
 You should see the [admin dashboard](http://localhost:3001/admin/mint/):